the-tobias-project/hydra/example/README.md

 ## GWAS

+To Summarize the previous steps.
+After clarifying the names and setting up the settings.py file, each silo independently needs to run the `client` side as well as a Celery worker.
+On the study-enter side, the analyst will need to setup the "server" before the clients start.
+From now on, **there is no further need for human intervention on the data silo side**.

 Now we are ready to run a GWAS.
 This can be done through the UI or using `curl` commands.
 In the UI, click on "Jobs->/tasks/{task_name}" (see Figure 1).

+The analyst can check to see if all data silos have connected.
+This can be done by looking at the terminal messages, or in the UI under [Client->/clients, after pressing "Try it out"].
+Once all silos are connected we can start the process.

+### Initialization: (Time: ~5 mins):

+The bulk of this step is transforming the data from plink format to hdf format.
+It is one of the slower parts of the process but needs to be done only once for each dataset (i.e. once the format has been changed, the conversion is not needed in the future uses of the data).

 ![UI](https://github.com/apoursh/HYDRA/blob/master/example/figures/Starter_image.png)